 These personal injury cases can also be complicated by workplace-related issues, such as workers’ compensation, OSHA -related matters and the fact that there are often multiple contractors and subcontractors working at a site simultaneously, which can make it challenging to determine each party’s role in the incident.
 Additionally, the Texas Workers’ Compensation Act allows for a different procedure for handling personal injury claims against a company that’s considered a “nonsubscriber” – a construction company that does not have workers’ compensation insurance coverage.

 While each construction site injury lawsuit is unique, one thing remains constant: you need an experienced Texas personal injury lawyer to handle this type of claim.
 At Brasure Law Firm, PLLC, we take a client-centric approach to our legal practice, placing the emphasis getting results for our clients.
-We also limit our caseload so that we can provide our clients and their cases with the attention they deserve, thereby ensuring the best possible results.
+We also limit our caseload to provide our clients and their cases with the attention they deserve, thereby ensuring the best possible results.

 In addition to handling personal injury cases, we also handle cases in other practice areas, including wrongful death lawsuits in cases where serious injuries prove fatal.

-If you or a loved one were injured or died as the result of a construction accident, contact the personal injury attorneys with Brasure Law Firm, PLLC for a free and confidential consultation.
+If you or a loved one were injured or died as the result of a construction accident, contact the personal injury attorneys with Brasure Law Firm, PLLC for a confidential and free consultation.
 Call 956-686-3555.

-Our legal team has compiled an overview of a few common questions that we receive following a construction site accident.
+Our legal team has put together an overview of a few frequent questions that we receive following a construction site accident.